swiftlang/swift-evolution/proposals/NNNN-yielding-accessors.md

 ## Acknowledgments

-Thanks to John McCall and Arnold Schwaighofer for providing much of the original implementation of accessor coroutines.
-John McCall also authored the accessors vision document this proposal serves as part of the implementation of.
+John McCall and Arnold Schwaighofer provided much of the original implementation of accessor coroutines.
+Tim Kientzle and John McCall authored the accessors vision document this proposal serves as part of the implementation of.